 Microsoft MTR systems are still quite new and there are some quirks that need to be considered, but we’ve been really impressed with their ease of use and capabilities.
 Not only is this hardware modular, letting clients upgrade any individual component at any time, but prices for meeting rooms have steadily decreased over the past few years.
 10 years ago, it might have cost $20-30K to equip a large meeting room, where a similarly sized meeting room today can be equipped for significantly less.
 Also, with Microsoft Teams offering desktop, mobile, and web applications, participants have a large number of options to connect to meetings regardless of which device they have or where they are connecting from.

 Meeting rooms with Microsoft Teams as the underlying platform allow for hosting truly distributed meetings across physical rooms and mobile devices.
 For our clients, it has changed the way they connect and collaborate on projects, and has dramatically improved organizational culture for those with geographically distributed offices.
 Now you can cost-effectively meet anywhere, anytime, and on any device, and the traditional headaches of the meeting room experience are gone.

 Are you ready learn more about how Microsoft 365 capabilities can transform your business and bring you into the Modern Workplace?
-Join us on March 5th, 2020 at 9 AM PST / 11 AM CST for our webinar, “Implementing Microsoft 365: Realizing the Full Value of your Investment from Day 1”.
+Watch our on-demand Webinar, “Implementing Microsoft 365: Realizing the Full Value of your Investment from Day 1”.